AeroArchivist/Vista-AuthUX/README.md

 ## Manual Installation
 > [!WARNING]
 > Please go through this route **ONLY** if the standard installer does not work, as this way requires precision which could damage AuthUX if not done correctly.
-> AND MAKE A BACKUP OF THE ORIGINAL AUTHUX.DLL IN `C:\Program Files\AuthUX` !

 Download the Source code by clicking "Code" then "Download Zip", after downloading extract the zip and copy `AuthUX.dll`.
-Then go to `C:\Program Files\AuthUX` and paste the file, if Windows asks to overwrite then overwrite it, and then restart and enjoy your new Vista login screen!
+Then go to `C:\Program Files\AuthUX` and rename the original AuthUX.dll to AuthUX.dll.old then paste your copied AuthUX.dll and done!
+(Restart recommended) now enjoy your new Vista login screen!

 ## Manual Uninstallation
-Copy your original AuthUX.dll and replace it with the current one in C:\Program Files\AuthUX and your login screen is reverted.
+Delete the modified AuthUX.dll you put and rename the old original AuthUX.dll.old to AuthUX.dll in C:\Program Files\AuthUX and your login screen is reverted.

 > [!NOTE]